 Sample Processing at Sea

+When splitting samples for many measurements (i.e. abundance, biomass, gut contents, gut fluorescence, etc.), it will be useful to have containers pre-labeled for each split.
 Pour the contents of the bucket into the plankton splitter.
 If there is too much volume for splitter to handle, then try to concentrate the water at the top of bucket onto 200μm mesh sieve and rinse any animals caught on sieve into splitter.
 Use a squirt bottle to remove the remaining plankton out of bucket.
 Split the sample in half.
+Pour split into a labeled container and place in refrigerator until you are ready to process further.
 Note: if there are any big jellies, crustaceans, or fish, take them out and preserve separately.

 Abundance: First half gets preserved in formaldehyde for taxonomic ID.
 You may have to concentrate sample on a 53 µm or 200 µm mesh sieve if there is too much volume to fit in jar.
 Use about 10% (by volume) of the buffered formaldehyde to preserve sample.
 This will be about 20 mls of 37% buffered formaldehyde that goes into the 250 ml jar.
 Try to have the jars pre-labeled as much as possible.
-Note in lab book if there are any particularly large or otherwise interesting/unusual critters.
+Note in lab book if there are any particularly large, abundant or otherwise interesting/unusual critters.
 [Use ~29 g borax / ½ gal of 37% formaldehyde (~1.5 g / 100 ml; 1 L = 35.2 oz; 1 gal = 3785.41 ml)].
 Occasionally this sample will be split again for gut fluorescence or for gut content analysis (see below).
 Also, once during cruise we will size fractionate and preserve a whole day night pair.
 Each size fraction from each depth will be preserved separately in small vials (day/night x 9 depths x 5 size fractions = 90 samples)

 Biomass and ETS (and stable isotopes): Second half gets split again, and each quarter poured through a set of nested sieves.
 Fill the tub with some seawater (set up near the sink).
 Place nested sieves in tub, the smallest sieve size on bottom, largest on top.
 So top to bottom is 5000-2000-1000-500-200 µm size.
 Be careful so that the water level in tub is lower than top of bottom-most sieve (200 µm).
 Pour the quarter sample through nested sieves.
 Rinse thoroughly with squirt bottle filled with seawater (may want to cut tip off slightly to get a better stream).
 Swish sieves around in basin at bit, will help separate by size fraction too.

-Place Nitex filters onto filter apparatus, 1 for each size fraction.
+Place Nitex filters onto filter apparatus, 1 for each size fraction and record the filter number on the datasheet.
 Add filter cups (tops).
 Rinse down mesh of each sieve swith seawater so material collects in bottom of sieve, and then rinse onto Nitex filters with seawater.
 When all material is onto Nitex, give a rinse with isotonic solution.
 This gets rid of the salt.
 (We have used DI or milli-Q water in the past).

 Tips.
 You will likely need forceps to get plankton off of the 5000µm size sieve, and maybe even the next one.
 Use spatula if some material gets stuck in the filtration apparatus.
 [Nitex circles ~ 2.5” diameter; in one yard2 of mesh ((1yd x 36”/yd) / 2.5”/circle)2 ~ 196 circles/yd2; for Eddies: 1400 circles/196 circles/yd2 = 7.1 or 8 yards.
-Cut circles out, clear them if needed, number them, and finally weigh them.]
+Cut circles out, clean them if needed, number them, and finally weigh them.]